Thomascountz/thomascountz/_posts/2018-11-18-2d-coordinate-fromes-matplotlib.md

 Before we get to the homogenous part, image now that what we have is a robot arm with one revolute joint (i.e. a servo), at `frame0`, and an end effector, at `frame1`.
 This rotation _and_ translation represents the rotational movement of the servo at `frame0`.
 As the joint rotates, the end effect's rotation is constant with the angle, `θ`; it doesn't rotate independently.

 The translation vector, in yellow, represents the _link_ between the revolute joint and the end effector.
-This mathematical model is what is represented by kineamatic, or joint, diagrams.
+This mathematical model is what is represented by kinematic, or joint, diagrams.

 Of course, we don't want our robot just to have one joint and one end effector, let's try adding a second joint: